Notice of Listing on the Pennsylvania Priority List of Hazardous Sites for Remedial Response; Hazardous Sites Cleanup Act

 A. Effective Date

-The sites listed are being placed on the PAPL effective upon publication of this announcement in the Pennsylvania Bulletin.
+The site listed is being placed on the PAPL effective upon publication of this announcement in the Pennsylvania Bulletin.

 B. Contact Persons